 - What are the costs of support?

 - How flexible is the solution?

 - In terms of scalability, how well the platform supports my needs?

 Most probably, previously, you spent a vast amount of money on updating the solution, making fixes and changes to accommodate your changing needs.

 Whether you are a small company or a large enterprise, Youredi’s affordable pricing models ensure that you can save on data integration costs and get the best rate for your specific needs.

 Saving money is, of course, an important factor – decreasing overheads and becoming more profitable is a good indicator of success.

-However, with data and service integration you can connect better with your partners, customers, and vendors, provide all relevant stakeholders with real-time visibility into the data and processes.
+However, with data and service integration, you can connect better with your partners, customers, and vendors and provide all relevant stakeholders with real-time visibility into the data and processes.
 The trust that you build within your value chain is invaluable.